Floyd Mayweather Jr. vs. Manny Pacquiao: Background

 On May 2, 2009, the day of Pacquiao's fight against Ricky Hatton, Mayweather announced that he was coming out of retirement and would fight Juan Manuel Márquez, The Ring lightweight champion and No. 2 pound-for-pound fighter, on July 18, 2009, in a welterweight non-title fight.
-Márquez had previously fought Pacquiao in two controversial outings: they fought to a 12-round draw on May 8, 2004, and Pacquiao was awarded a 12-round split decision win on March 15, 2008.
+Márquez had previously fought Pacquiao on two occasions: they fought to a 12-round draw on May 8, 2004, and Pacquiao was awarded a 12-round split decision win on March 15, 2008.
 Mayweather played down Pacquiao's newfound stardom at his press conference, stating: "If he wins tonight, don't be all shocked ...
 Cause guess what?
 I beat (Hatton) when he was undefeated.
 Pacquiao beat Oscar, it don't matter.
 Going down to 147 pounds was too much for (De La Hoya), he was dead after the first round. ...
 When you talk boxing, you talk Floyd Mayweather."

 Pacquiao would go on to defeat Hatton by a second-round knockout to win The Ring junior welterweight title.
 The win made him the second boxer in history to win titles in six weight divisions, the first being Oscar De La Hoya.

 Mayweather vs. Márquez was postponed until September 19, 2009, due to a rib injury suffered by Mayweather.
 Despite being out of the ring for 21 months, Mayweather looked as sharp as ever and dominated the fight, winning by a lopsided 12-round unanimous decision.
 After the bout, Mayweather Promotions CEO Leonard Ellerbe stated that a fight with Pacquiao was the "next obvious choice from a marketing standpoint."

-On November 14, 2009, Pacquiao stopped Puerto Rican star Miguel Cotto in round 12 to win the WBO welterweight title.
-Pacquiao's victory sparked a media frenzy and fans were quick to demand a fight between the two of them, despite the fact that the actual fight itself had not officially been made yet and would not take place until 2015.
+On November 14, 2009, Pacquiao stopped Puerto Rican star Miguel Cotto in round 12 to win the WBO welterweight title, becoming boxing's first ever seven-weight world champion.
+Pacquiao's victory sparked a media frenzy and fans were quick to demand a fight between him and Mayweather to determine the best fighter in the world.